 "I can accept failure he says, everyone fails at something.
 But I cannot accept not trying."

-It requires time & effort to become a champion, and despite excruciating training, Jordan never gives up he remains focused like an eagle targeting its prey nothing distracting him, reason of his success.
+It requires time & effort to become a champion, and despite excruciating training, Jordan never gives up he remains focused like an eagle targeting its prey nothing distracting him, reason for his success.

-Making mistakes and failing are part of everyday life.
+Making mistakes and failures are part of everyday life.
 Each mistake we make provides an opportunity to learn something new which helps us grow.